ankitpokhrel/laravel-image/README.md

 Basic image upload and thumbnail management package for laravel 5.1.
 This package uses powerful libraries like [Glide](http://glide.thephpleague.com/) for on-demand image manipulation.

+> THIS PACKAGE IS NOT YET PRODUCTION READY

 ## Installation

 Pull the package via composer